 - 1/3 cup grated parmasan cheese

-Preheat skillet to medium high heat. (cast iron is preferred but any heavy duty skillet will work).
+Preheat skillet to medium high heat.

 Add butter and olive oil to preheated skillet.

 Dredge pork chops into bread crumb mixture pressing down to coat.
 Coat sides of chops as well if needed.

 Place into hot skillet.
 Do not touch.
 After 2-3 minutes turn and sear remaining side.
 Sear sides of pork if a particularly thicker cut.

 Check for doneness.
 If a thicker chop, more than 1", put in 400 degree oven for 10 minutes or until thermometer reaches 145 degrees.